 In the thousands and thousands of call centers around the world, there are few controls consistently in place that prevent employees from recording sensitive information with a recording device or on a computerized or paper note pad.
 Even if safeguards existed, nothing can stop agents from simply memorizing the important details.

-Not only can this information be stolen, it is being stolen.
+can this information be stolen, it is being stolen.
 Thousands of times each day, sensitive customer information is recorded, copied, memorized and stolen.
 It can be used by the person who stole it or the information can be sold to individuals who in turn sell the information to others, with devastating consequences (see Overseas Credit Card Scam Exposed and watch below).
+VIDEO

 Despite the insidiousness and pervasiveness of the problem, companies do little to prevent it because the problems rarely come to light on a large scale and because the breaches are extremely difficult to trace back to the offending agents and the companies where they are employed.

 Even more maddening is that simple solutions are currently available that allow agents to "collect" the private information without ever seeing or hearing it.
 For example, the customers can be transferred to an Interactive Voice Response (IVR) system, enter their information and then get transferred back to the sales agent to complete the order.

 This IVR option has been around forever, but rarely is used.
 Part of the reason is lost sales.
 You are right on the edge of booking a customer’s order and you have to transfer them to the IVR to enter the credit card information.
 During that transfer time with the agent not on the phone, it is easy for customers to rethink their purchases and cancel.